Many black men deal with depression, but few are actually willing to talk about it.

 I wish I could say that Lucien’s life turned around immediately, but it didn’t.
 He had to drop out of school and return home for treatment.

 As I talked to more men, I began to understand the debilitating effects of depression.
 My friend Darren, who writes the blog DarrenWCarter.com, for example, first experienced depression as a teenager.

 Things got so twisted that I actually believed everyone was against me,” he said.
 “So I said forget it…(in harsher teenage boy words)!
 I found a bottle of pills in our medicine cabinet and took them all.
 To this day I can’t tell you what they were, but I took them.

 Fortunately, Darren survived that suicide attempt, but things didn’t improve as he grew into adulthood.

 “One day upon returning home from a day that needed to be forgotten, I sat on the edge of my bed with my firearm,” he said.
 “I looked at my gun and said to myself, ‘I should have completed this years ago.’
 I pulled back the hammer on my pistol and turned it towards my face.
 But at that moment my cell phone, which was on my lap, lit up and I could see the faces of my daughter and son on the lock screen.
 Both their smiles seem to jump off the screen and that still small voice within me spoke loudest of all and simply said “No more.”
 I put my gun aside and lay on the bed crying, but not like when I was a teenager.
 These were tears of joy, release, and gratefulness.
 My mind began to think of the great things which were all around me, and all I had accomplished despite the negative aspects of my life.
 I had only seen glimpses of this in the past, but that moment I saw the whole picture.
-I went to see a professional and dealt with my thoughts that had plagued me for years.
+I went to see a professional and dealt with the thoughts that had plagued me for years.
 And from that day I never looked back.”

 Signs of Depression